ocaml/opam/master_changes.md

   * Pass --no-version-check to Cygwin setup (suppresses a message box if setup needs updating) [#5830 @dra27]
   * Pass --quiet-mode noinput to stop the user interrupting the setup GUI [#5830 @dra27]
   * Always pass --no-write-registry to the Cygwin installer, not just on first installation [#5995 @dra27]
+  * os-distribution is now by default calculated from cygpath for Cygwin and MSYS2, instead of needing to be set by opam init [#6000 @dra27]

 ## Format upgrade
   * Handle init OCaml `sys-ocaml-*` eval variables during format upgrade from 2.0 -> 2.1 -> 2.2 [#5829 @dra27]